araddon/demisauce/install/README.rst

 EC2 Install
 ===========
-Assuming you have the Install Code folder from demisauce
+Assuming you have the  path/to/demisauce/install folder

 Run this from a command line::